open/close all folders

 Films — Live Action

 - In Casino Royale (2006), Bond is issued a super-awesome Sony Ericsson phone that could make calls from the most isolated places in the world, browse the Internet like it was plugged in with a 1024 kbps data link, with a GPS map that could follow tracker bugs.
 It follows in the tradition of Bond's obscenely advanced gadgets.

 - In the sequel Quantum of Solace, the phone is able to transmit tons of high-res, multi-angle headshots from the Austrian Opera theatre to London MI:5 almost instantaneously.
 Cell phones play a significant role in the plot, as Bond and MI-6 swap information and co-ordinate on multiple occasions, even during action scenes.

-- The third film has a satellite phone working perfectly quite some time after being eaten by a dino.
+- Jurassic Park III: There's a satellite phone working perfectly quite some time after being eaten by a dino.
 Early in the film Dr. Ian Malcolm is trying to contact some one with a satellite phone, he can't and several reason are suggest why it won't work ending with "or she could have turned it off"

 - Most people took issue with how one of the main characters could use his cell phone in the subway station in Cloverfield.
 This, however, was a savvy case of Truth in Television (and Reality Is Unrealistic), since the MTA is actively wiring subway platforms for cell service, specifically so riders can use their phones during emergencies.
 Indeed, after much of Manhattan had been smashed into oblivion, the subway station might be the only place where you can still get cellphone service.